Summary of effect aliasing structure (SEAS): new descriptive statistics for factorial and supersaturated designs: Concluding remarks

-A limitation to SEAS is the rapidly increasing length of the MAP patterns as the number of factors in the design increases, and the computational cost of obtaining them.
+A main limitation to SEAS is the rapidly increasing length of the MAP patterns as the number of factors in the design increases, and the computational cost of obtaining them.
 A simple solution is to appeal to effect sparsity and hierarchy (\citealp{WH2009}, pp.~172--173) and only calculate patterns up to the fourth or fifth terms, corresponding to aliasing between four factors and five factors.
-Another limitation to SEAS is its lack of connection to the projective property, which may be considered as one of the most important properties of the supersaturated designs.
-None of the M-, A- and P-Patterns have connections to $D$-efficiency of a design.
-Thus, this is a major future work on introducing new summaries on top of the current SEAS that capture the projective property of a design.

-SEAS is a very general purpose tool to provide extra information regarding the aliasing structure of a design, which is lost when the design properties (like resolution and wordlength pattern) reduce the whole design matrix into a simple number or a vector.
-Three patterns provide the summary from different perspectives, so practitioners can choose any one of three patterns on their own needs.
-They are also encouraged to use more than one patterns for an all-around descriptions of their selected designs.
-Future work could apply the summaries to more general nonregular designs, and use Effect-SEAS to choose factor to column assignments to minimize the resulting aliasing of interaction effects.
+SEAS is a very general purpose tool, and future work could apply the summaries to more general nonregular designs, and use Effect-SEAS to choose factor to column assignments to minimize the resulting aliasing of interaction effects.